Disney Throwback

 Similar to its Disneyland counterpart, Videopolis East was geared toward teens and young adults.
 This club was for guests 21 and younger!
 Although it was an original club on the island, a year later in 1990 it was replaced by Cage.
 Even with the new name, the club decor really didn’t change.
 Cage was known for playing music videos on 170 monitors throughout the club!
 Only lasting about 2 years, Cage would finally be replaced by 8TRAX.
 8TRAX was a 70’s/80’s themed club that would remain open until Pleasure Island’s closing day in 2008.

-More on Kait Around The Kingdom: Fashion in Fantasyland
+More on Kait Around The Kingdom: River Country

 Neon Armadillo – According to it’s Pleasure Island plaque, this building was originally Merriweather’s greenhouse filled with desert plants he collected.
 And when the building was rediscovered, it had been taken over by armadillos!
 (Hence, Neon Armadillo